isabella232/pmp-support-site/docs/users/040_terminology.md

 ### Series

 A Collection of related Stories.
 As opposed to Properties, Series are more loosely defined.
 In some cases, they may correspond to a broadcast program, but also could be used to collect Episodes of a program or a selection of Stories from multiple Episodes of a program.
 Examples: [*Marketplace Morning Report*](https://support.pmp.io/search?advanced=1&collection=a9ce9da3-5798-4e99-90ce-43980df38e85), *State of the Re:Union* Fall 2013 Series, *American Routes*, or [MPR News' "On Campus" series](https://support.pmp.io/search?advanced=1&collection=a5eb210c-1256-4f1a-b597-7c1467a2c846&profile=story).
-The occasional *Morning Edition* on-air series ["Crime in the City"](http://www.npr.org/series/13795507/crime-in-the-city) could also have been collected in the PMP as a series.
+The occasional *Morning Edition* on-air series ["Crime in the City"](http://www.npr.org/series/13795507/crime-in-the-city) could also have been collected in the PMP as a Series.

 ### Episode